Bhumv/3-statement-financial-model/README.md

 The model contains a dynamic selector for:

--Best Case
+Best Case

--Base Case
+Base Case

--Worst Case
+Worst Case

 Scenario assumptions are applied to key operating drivers such as Revenue Growth, COGS as a percentage of Revenue, and Operating Expenses